George Vanderbilt's Favorite Turkey and Cornbread Dressing

 Looking for the perfect Biltmore wine to pair with this dish?
 We have just the selection for a truly tasty meal.

 See All Recipes

-CUSTOMER REVIEWS - Be the first to submit a review
+CUSTOMER REVIEWS - Write a Review

 The Vanderbilts were known for their hospitality as well as holiday celebrations that highlighted the ultimate in food and wine for their guests.
 What did George and Edith Vanderbilt like to eat on special occasions?
 Our menu book indicates their enjoyment of baked turkey with cornbread dressing prepared by Ellen Johnson, an Asheville local who translated traditional Appalachian recipes into favored fare at Biltmore House.